-Being kids of the wild is not just about wildlife and adventures, it’s also about looking after and preserving the planet, which may not seem an obvious link to buying a real Christmas tree each year!
+For me, being an outdoor family is not just about enjoying nature, wildlife and adventures, it’s also about the environment and planet conservation , which may not seem an obvious link to buying a real Christmas tree each year!

 I have to confess to several occasions of empathetic sadness on behalf of the Christmas tree – I know, I know, but it’s true – I love a real tree for its delicious scent and its ability to bring the outdoors in.
 So, tree-hugging aside, I always have a real Christmas tree at home.

 - bring nature indoors

 - burn brilliantly on a Twelfth Night January firepit!